 6. Set up a privacy screen fence

 If your house is already surrounded by a tall wooden fence or wall or if there’s no fence available, you can skip this step.
-But if you have a see-through chain-link type of fence, I highly recommend surrounding it with a privacy windscreen like the one in the photo.
+But if you have a see-through chain-link type of fence, I highly recommend surrounding it with a privacy windscreen.

 This type of windscreen will prevent anyone from looking inside your property.
 They won’t be able to know what sort of challenges await them inside.